Abrasive. Argumentative. Arrogant.

 Ask a NASCAR fan to describe Nextel Cup driver Kyle Busch and those are some of the adjectives you might hear.

-When Kyle entered the Cup series full time, many fans painted him with the same broad brush as older brother Kurt, who perhaps had done more to earn those epithets in the early years of his career than Kyle did.
+When Kyle entered the Cup Series full-time, many fans painted him with the same broad brush as older brother Kurt Busch, who perhaps had done more to earn those epithets in the early years of his career than Kyle did.

 But there are many positive attributes that should come to mind when you hear the name Kyle Busch – among them: Accomplished.

 In fact, looking at Busch’s resume, it’s hard to believe that the racing phenom is still just 22 years old.

 A regular in the NASCAR Nextel Cup Series since 2005, Busch already has a remarkable list of achievements: He was Rookie of the Year in the NASCAR Busch Series in 2004 and in the Nextel Cup Series in 2005.
 Busch became the youngest driver to win a Truck Series race at the age of 20 years, 19 days, and is the youngest-ever winner in the Cup Series at 20 years, 125 days.

 In addition, Kyle is the youngest driver to make the NASCAR Chase for the Championship and the youngest polesitter in Cup history.
 He has four wins in the Nextel Cup Series, 10 in the Busch Series and six in the Craftsman Truck Series.